-\subsection{Stitch}
+\subsection{\emph{Stitch}}

-The \emph{Stitch} process re-attaches the parameters from the RIP process in the FPGA.
-The \emph{Stitch} module consists of three subcomponents: the memory controller, parameter memory, and the stitch logic.
-The memory controller interfaces with the ARM processor for the read/write of the parameters, the parameter memory holds the parameter values, and the stitch logic interacts with the \texttt{QubiC} distributed processor for parameterized circuit execution.
-The Stitch modules are highly modularized and extensible for several qubits.
-The current design is written in a combination of Verilog and System Verilog, and runs at the clock speed of 500 MHz, supporting parameterization of up to eight physical qubits.
+The \emph{Stitch} process, an essential component of the hardware-assisted PCE architecture, re-attaches the parameters extracted by the \emph{RIP} process on the FPGA, enabling real-time parameterization during circuit execution by storing the parameters in a dedicated memory and providing them to the \texttt{QubiC} distributed processor as needed.
+The \emph{Stitch} module design comprises three subcomponents: the memory controller, parameter memory, and stitch logic.
+The memory controller enables the read/write of parameters from the ARM processor, the parameter memory stores the parameter values, and the stitch logic interacts with the \texttt{QubiC} distributed processor to provide parameters when required.
+The \emph{Stitch} module is designed for modularity and extensibility and can be readily adapted for systems with varying numbers of qubits, promoting flexibility and scalability in the PCE architecture.
+The current design, implemented in a combination of Verilog and System Verilog~\cite{sysVerilog}, operates at a clock speed of 500 MHz and has been tested for up to eight physical qubits.

-The \texttt{QubiC} control system uses the Zynq UltraScale+ RF-SoC ZCU216 evaluation kit as the hardware platform.
-The development board consists of ARM processors and FPGA running in different frequency domains.
-The ARM processor runs up to $1.33$ GHz and connects to the extensible parameter memory on FPGA running at $500$ MHz (design choice) via an AXI bus running at $100$ MHz (the Full Power Domain bus).
-The memory controller is a cross-clock domain module interacting with the single AXI bus and the parallel parameter memory interface.
-Within the controller lies a single-stage switch that translates the AXI memory map to the parameter memory map.
-The current mapping is a 32-bit AXI to a 14-bit parameter memory; of the 14-bit, the first 3 bits map the eight parallel memories of $2^{11}$ bytes.